-Its stillness, its beauty, felt addictive, and the local hospitality — a hope, for the better world!
+Its stillness, its beauty, felt addictive, and the local hospitality — a hope, for a better world!

 Sethan: A Place For Slow Travellers

 Located only 15km from Manali, Sethan is not a place for hurried tourists but for slow travellers, for those who appreciate the cliched idea of ‘taking the road less travelled’ and exploring offbeat places.
-And a kind of experience than Sethan Camping offers, in totally unparalleled.
+And a kind of experience that Sethan Camping offers, is totally unparalleled.

-For the hurried tourist, for those for whom the idea of holidaying is drinking a few beers in the night, dance their arse off over the bonfire and waking up groggily the next morning, I would advise to stay away and sticking to the frequented places like Manali and Shimla.
+For the hurried tourist, for those for whom the idea of holidaying is drinking a few beers in the night, dancing their arse off over the bonfire and waking up groggily the next morning, I would advise staying away and sticking to the frequented places like Manali and Shimla.
 Because for them, camping in Sethan has nothing to offer.
 It’s a place for sober tourists.

 Where To Stay In Sethan: FootlooseCamps

-Since I’ve always appreciated the idea of slow travel, of maintaining perfect harmony with nature and getting local experiences, my campsite, FootlooseCamps deliver to all those ideas.
+Since I’ve always appreciated the idea of slow travel, maintaining perfect harmony with nature and getting local experiences, my campsite, FootlooseCamps deliver all those ideas.